TIMELINE-Canada's TMX Group in play

 2012

+Jan-April - The deal is extended three more times, including Monday's extension.

 March 15 - Quebec's regulator says it intends to approve the proposed takeover, which will also put Alpha Group and the Canadian Depositary for Securities, a clearing house run by some of the banks that form Maple Group, under the TMX umbrella.
-Maple Group says the Ontario regulator will publish draft orders for a 30-day public comment period before it makes a final decision on the deal.
+Maple Group says Ontario regulators will publish draft orders for a 30-day public comment period before a final decision.

-April 27 - Maple says it is working to resolve regulatory concerns.
+April 27 - Maple says it hopes to extend its $3.8 billion offer but is working to resolve regulatory concerns.
 TMX shares rise 6 percent as investors interpret the statement as a cautiously optimistic sign that the deal might go through.

-April 30 - Maple extends its offer for a seventh time, this time to May.
-31. It also says it has reached deals to buy Alpha Group for C$175 million, as well as CDS for C$167.5 million.
+April 30 - Maple extends for the seventh time its bid offer to May.
+31. It also says it reached deals to buy Alpha Group for C$175 million, as well as CDS for C$167.5 million.

-It says it has extended its support agreement with TMX to July 31, after which the parties can walk away from talks.
+It also extended its support agreement with TMX to July 31, after which parties can walk away from talks.

-May 3 - Maple says it will accept the conditions the Ontario Securities Commission has put on the takeover, likely setting the stage for the deal to go ahead.

-Quebec's Autorité des marchés financiers, which has already said it intends to approve the deal, issues a separate notice and promises additional consultations about Maple's desire to wrap the CDS stock clearing system into the new entity.
+* S&P Dow Jones indices - Hilton Worldwide Holdings Inc will replace Yahoo!
+Inc in the S&P 500 Source text - http://bit.ly/2raCPJZ Further company coverage:

+* PQ Group Holdings files for IPO of up to $100.0 million - SEC filing